CryptoAce85/ComfyUI-RTX5090-Runpod/README.md

     ./Run_Comfyui.sh

-## 13. for installing more in terminal make sure you have a (comfyui) before ouinput,
+## 13. for installing more in terminal make sure you have a (comfyui) before input,
 ## like this example:  (comfyui) root@fa3d277f1403:/workspace#

  ## you get the comfy ui eviorment by Bash: